 The insight gained from “The SPACE Between the Cracks” became the catalyst for the artist’s girl-empowerment series entitled “Power Up the Girl.”
 This conceptual documentary collection employs a fine art aesthetic juxtaposed with titles in the “imperative mood” which suggest that young girls can and should be pro-active in the direction of their future and that empowerment can be fostered through the honoring of self, the embrace of inner freedom, and the responsibility of being accountable for the impact of one's choices and actions.

-Judi's series "Concealed Reality" includes her explorations of Detroit and documents her observations of beauty, symmetry and color amidst the undertone of abandonment rather than a representation of the decay which is often times depicted in images of Detroit.
+Judi's current series, "Concealed Reality" includes her explorations of Detroit and documents her observations of beauty, symmetry and color amidst the undertone of abandonment rather than a representation of the city’s decay which is often emphasized in contemporary depictions of Detroit.